 Buying a house is an exciting time.
 Once the purchase agreement is signed, it is time to start thinking about moving.
 Packing up everything you own and actually going through the moving process is far less exciting.
-To help make things easier, Homes for Heroes put together the ultimate moving checklist.
+To help make things easier, Homes for Heroes put together the ultimate printable moving checklist.
 This is a printable moving checklist to keep you on top of everything.
 It offers a complete list of things you’ll need to get done over the course of two months.
-Don’t have two months, no worries!
+If you have have less than two months, no worries!
 You can adjust the timeline to fit your situation.
-Here’s a look at what’s included in the Homes for Heroes ultimate moving checklist along with some other resources to help with the move and save you some money.
+Here’s a look at what’s included in the Homes for Heroes ultimate printable moving checklist along with some other resources to help with the move and save you some money.

 Ultimate Moving Checklist for TWO MONTHS Before Moving Day

-- Create a moving file for quotes, receipts and records for your move.
+- Create a moving folder for quotes, receipts and records for your move.
+Depending on the reason for you move, it can be tax deductible but you’ll need proof of moving expenses.

 - As soon as you know your moving day, begin the process of reserving a moving company, crew or vehicle for your move.

 - IMPORTANT Ultimate Moving Checklist To-Do: Determine your moving budget.
 Moving takes a lot of energy, elbow grease and money so make sure you’ve set aside enough money to cover all the costs.
 For reference, according to the American Moving and Storage Association, the average cost of an interstate household move is $4,300 (distance of 1,225 miles).
-The average cost of an intrastate move is $2,300 (4 movers at $200 per hour).
-Both of these average moving costs are for 7,400 pounds.
+The average cost of an intrastate move is $2,300.

 - Request time off from work for moving day.
-Many new homeowners also prefer to take additional days off after the move to get settled in and take a breather before normal life kicks back into gear.
+Many new homeowners also prefer to take additional days off after the move to get settled in, unpacked, and take a breather before normal life kicks back into gear.

-- Choose schools for your kids and request to transfer your kid’s school transcripts from their current schools to the new schools.
+- Choose schools for your children and request to transfer your children’s school transcripts from their current schools to the new schools.

 - Confirm your moving company is licensed and insured by checking the status of their Department of Transportation number (DOT number).